How to Quickly Recover from Plant Toxicity

 An industrial oil refinery in New Mexico used BioLynceus® to restart their biological treatment after a toxic hit.
 The refinery was processing 50,000 barrels of crude oil a day.
 Toxicity was experienced in the system after foaming fire retardant was unexpectedly released at the refinery.

 Lagoon WWTP 0.2 MGD The biology in wastewater lagoons can be significantly impacted by toxic substances introduced from illicit drug manufacturing.
-Surface waters contaminated with amphetamines, and the chemicals used to manufacture them, are known to suppress aquatic...
+Surface waters contaminated with drugs, and the chemicals used to manufacture them, are known to suppress aquatic life,...

 Wastewater treatment utilities receiving inputs from industrial and anthropogenic sources are highly susceptible to toxic waste inputs.
 Toxic loads are often sporadic and can be extremely devastating to the biomass in treatment facilities.